-Lyft Scooters are easy to use.
-There are essentially only 4 steps to ride a Lyft Scooter:
+Lyft scooters and bikes are easy to use.
+There are essentially only 4 steps to ride a one:

-- Find a scooter inside the service area
+- Find a scooter or bike inside the service area

-- Park the scooter in a safe area and end the ride
+- Park in a safe area and end the ride

-1. Find a Lyft scooter inside the service area
+1. Find a Lyft scooter or bike inside the service area